Paul Said 'Take Me to the Top' and Meant It — Modern Paraphrase | nocap.bible

 Paul Pulls the Ultimate Legal Move 👑

-Here's where the politics got messy.
-Festus could see Paul was probably innocent.
+Here's where the politics got messy. could see was probably innocent.
 But he also wanted to score points with the Jewish leaders — he was brand new and needed allies.
 So he floated the idea:

 "Hey Paul, would you be willing to go up to Jerusalem and stand trial there — still under my authority?"